Susan-hue43/Customer-Segmentation-Predictive-Modeling-Sprocket-Central-Pty-Ltd-/README.md

 # Customer Segmentation & Predictive Modeling – Sprocket Central Pty Ltd

 ## Introduction
-This project is part of the KPMG Virtual Internship series of projects I have worked on.
+As part of the **KPMG Data Analytics Virtual Internship**, I've worked on a series of projects designed to mirror real-world business challenges.
+The journey began with [**Project Sprocket Central Data Cleaning**](https://github.com/Susan-hue43/-Sprocket-Data-Cleaning-Project.git), where the focus was on ensuring data quality and preparing it for deeper analysis.
+That groundwork laid the foundation for this project, which shifts gears toward **predictive modeling and customer segmentation**.

-While the earlier [**Project Sprocket Central Data Cleaning**](https://github.com/Susan-hue43/-Sprocket-Data-Cleaning-Project.git) focused on cleaning and preparing the data, this one centers on **predictive modeling and customer segmentation**.
+For businesses like **Sprocket Central Pty Ltd**, customer segmentation is critical—it allows marketing efforts and resources to be directed toward the most valuable prospects, increasing efficiency and profitability.
+By leveraging historical purchase and demographic data, the objective here is to identify **high-value customers** from a new pool of 1,000 prospects.

-The datasets had already been cleaned, with the exception of a few `dob` null values that were intentionally retained for analysis.
-In this project, those nulls were dropped to ensure consistency during modeling.
+The datasets had already undergone cleaning, except for a few `dob` null values deliberately retained for observation.
+For the modeling stage, however, these nulls were removed to maintain consistency and reliability in the predictions.

 ---